 The cheerful sunflower brings a smile to anyone’s face… even if you’ve done them wrong.
 If you want to make your “I’m sorry” message a bit more playful, include some bright yellow or orange sunflowers.
 In the Victorian language of flowers, a gift of sunflowers also indicates adoration.

-Sunflowers are also associated with friendship and happiness.
+Sunflowers symbolize friendship and happiness.
 If you’ve wronged a friend, a gift of sunflowers both say that you’re sorry and that you want to move forward joyfully.
 These summer bloomers are a great way to show someone that you care and that you want them to be happy.

-The colorful snapdragon is an interesting choice for an apology bouquet.
+The colorful snapdragon is an exciting choice for an apology bouquet.
 A gift of snapdragons can carry dual meanings of deception and graciousness.
-In some cultural traditions, they’re also used as a charm against falsehoods or lies.
+Some cultural traditions also use them as a charm against falsehoods or lies.

 Dramatic hydrangeas are an excellent way to ask for forgiveness.
 In Japanese folklore, an emperor gave the gift of hydrangea flowers to the family of a would-be girlfriend that he’d neglected.
 The gift was his way of saying how sorry he was that he hadn’t paid enough attention to her.
 In modern Japan, the flowers still stand for feelings of unity.

 In the language of flowers, the gift of hydrangea had multiple meanings.
 It could symbolize the gift of mercy, making them an excellent way to ask for understanding.
 Rejected male suitors also gave them to the women who had turned them down.
 Today, hydrangeas are a perfect way to ask for forgiveness, just like the emperor of old.